patrick-sharp/clocpot/README.md

 # clocpot (count lines of code, plot over time)

-## install dependencies
+## Install dependencies
 ```
 brew install uv
 uv pip install
 ```

-## plot all lines of code in the main branch
+## Plot all lines of code in the main branch
 ```sh
 uv run main.py /path/to/repo -b main
 ```

-## plot all lines of code and lines in top 10 languages with the most lines in the main branch
+## Plot all lines of code and lines by language in the main branch
 ```sh
 uv run main.py /path/to/repo -b main --all
 ```

-## example output on one of my repos
+## Example output
 ![image](./example_output.png)